British undergraduate degree classification: Variations in classification

-Variations of First Class honours

-At the University of Cambridge, Triposes (undergraduate degree examinations) are split into one or more Parts.
-Attaining First Class Honours in two Parts culminates in graduating with a 'Double First'.
-It is possible in some Triposes to be awarded a 'Starred First', for examination scripts that "consistently exhibit the qualities of first class answers to an exceptional degree."
-Some Cambridge alumni who achieved Firsts in three Parts of the Tripos are described by their colleges and others as having achieved a 'Triple First'.

-Oxford sometimes grants a congratulatory first, which The New York Times described as "a highly unusual honor in which the examining professors ask no questions about the candidate's written work but simply stand and applaud" and Martin Amis described as "the sort where you are called in for a viva and the examiners tell you how much they enjoyed reading your papers".
-A 'double first' at Oxford usually informally refers to First Class Honours in both components of an undergraduate degree, i.e., Moderations/Prelims and the Final Honours School, or in both the bachelor's and master's components of an integrated master's degree.
+Oxford sometimes grants a congratulatory first, which The New York Times described as "a highly unusual honor in which the examining professors ask no questions about the candidate's written work but simply stand and applaud".
+Martin Amis described it as "the sort where you are called in for a viva and the examiners tell you how much they enjoyed reading your papers", and the psychology department described as "the Examiners all rose and doffed their caps".
+Students are now notified of congratulatory firsts by email.
+A "double first" at Oxford informally refers to first-class honours in both components of an undergraduate degree, i.e., moderations or prelims, and the final honours school, or in both the bachelor's and master's components of an integrated master's degree.

-At University College London, candidates who perform well beyond the requirements of a standard First Class Honours may be nominated to the Dean's List.
+At University College London, candidates who perform well beyond the requirements of a standard first-class honours may be nominated to the dean's list.
 This is generated once per year and recognises outstanding academic achievement in final examinations.
 There are no set criteria for nomination to the list, but typically only a small number of students from each faculty are nominated per year.
-Comparable recognition in other anglophone countries is the award of a University Medal.
+Comparable recognition in other anglophone countries is the award of a university medal.

 Degrees in the UK are mapped to levels of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (FHEQ), which includes the Framework for Qualifications of Higher Education Institutes in Scotland (FQHEIS), which has an alternative numbering of levels corresponding to those of the Scottish Credit and Qualifications Framework (SCQF).
 Bachelor's degrees (including the Scottish MA, but not including medical degrees, dentistry degrees or degrees in veterinary science) attained in the UK are at FHEQ level 6/FQHEIS level 9 (ordinary) or 10 (honours); master's degrees (including integrated master's degrees and first degrees in medicine, dentistry and veterinary science) are at FHEQ level 7/FQHEIS level 11, and doctoral degrees are at FHEQ level 8/FQHEIS level 12.
-Bachelor's, master's and doctoral degrees map to first, second and third cycle qualifications in the Qualifications Framework of the European Higher Education Area.
+Bachelor's, master's and doctoral degrees map to first, second and third cycle qualifications in the Framework for Qualifications of the European Higher Education Area.

 International comparisons

 Greece

-The table below depicts the Greek Grading system while illustrates approximately how the Grades are compared with ECTS and UK grades:
+The table below depicts the Greek grading system while illustrating approximately how the grades are compared with ECTS and UK grades: